 Top / Featured Image: “IMG_8549” flickr photo by tantek https://flickr.com/photos/tantek/272706097 shared under a Creative Commons (BY-NC) license modified by me with this very attribution on he medium sized cup.

-The post "CC Flickr Attribution Helper Now Helps Writers on Medium (while it lasts)" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2017/01/cc-flickr-attribution-helper-now-helps-writers-on-medium/) on January 9, 2017.
+The post "CC Flickr Attribution Helper Now Helps Writers on Medium (while it lasts)" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2017/01/cc-flickr-attribution-helper-now-helps-writers-on-medium/) on January 9, 2017.